zopencommunity/meta/docs/Guides/Porting.md

 export _TAG_REDIR_OUT=txt
 ```

+It is recommended that you add the above environment variables to your `.profile` or `.bashrc` startup script.

-The z/OS Open Tools reside in https://github.com/ZOSOpenTools.
-You need to configure your user.email and user.name to check in code to the
+You need to configure your user.email and user.name to check in code to the repositories:
-repositories:

 ```
 git config --global user.email "<Your E-Mail>" git config --global user.name "<Your Name>"
 ```
+This assumes that you have the latest version of [Git](https://my.rocketsoftware.com/RocketCommunity#/downloads) on your z/OS system.

+### Leveraging the z/OS Open Tools utils repo

+The utils repo (https://github.com/ZOSOpenTools/utils) consists of common tools and files that aid
+in the porting process, including the `zopen` suite of tools.
+Specifically, `zopen build` provides a common way to bootstrap, configure, build, check,
+and install a software package.  `zopen download` provides a mechanism to download the latest published z/OS Open Tools.

 Many tools depend on other tools to be able to build or run.
 You will need to provide both _bootstrap_ tools
 (i.e. binary tools not from source), as well as _prod_ tools (i.e. _production_ level tools previously built
 from another z/OS Open Tools repository).

 Our goal is to eventually have our own version of all the _bootstrap_ tools, but right now, we rely on some
 tools from Rocket.
-These Rocket tools can be downloaded from (https://my.rocketsoftware.com/RocketCommunity#/downloads).
+These Rocket tools can be downloaded [here](https://my.rocketsoftware.com/RocketCommunity#/downloads).

 Many tools require a C or C++ compiler (or both). xlclang 2.4.1 or higher should be used for C/C++ compilation
-and can be downloaded from (https://www.ibm.com/servers/resourcelink/svc00100.nsf/pages/xlCC++V241ForZOsV24).
+and can be downloaded [here](https://www.ibm.com/servers/resourcelink/svc00100.nsf/pages/xlCC++V241ForZOsV24).

-In order for the tools to be able to locate dependent tools, they need to be in well-defined locations.
+In order for zopen to be able to locate dependent tools, they need to be in well-defined locations.
 Tools will be searched for in the following locations, in order:
 - `${HOME}/zopen/prod/<tool>`
 - `/usr/bin/zopen/<tool>`